 A question I am often asked is how I reached this point in my career.
-I currently work in the NHS as a Psychological Wellbeing Practitioner (PWP).
-Achieving a place on the training course is getting more and more difficult each year, with services shortlisting hundreds of applications to eventually offer 4-6 places.
+I worked in the NHS as a Psychological Wellbeing Practitioner (PWP) for two years before becoming a trainee Clinical Associate Psychologist in 2020.
+Achieving a place on the PWP training course is getting more and more difficult each year, with services shortlisting hundreds of applications to eventually offer 4-6 places.
 You may have ended up here via my LinkedIn profile where I suggested that I write this post to answer the most frequently asked questions about my own personal experiences in working in mental health as a Psychology graduate and how I eventually became a PWP.
 Please remember that this article is written solely from my own perspective and I know, from having worked in two different IAPT services with 9 other PWPs in both and training in a cohort of 24, that everybody’s journey is different and there is no right or wrong formula.
 This is just how I did it.

 What is a Psychological Wellbeing Practitioner?